randomnoun/historytable-cli/README.md

 I'm pretty new to this github thing, so eventually I'll make a release available here, but for now you can grab it from: https://repo1.maven.org/maven2/com/randomnoun/db/historytable-cli/0.0.5/

 The 'with-dependencies' JAR includes all the sub-dependencies if you're actually running this from a command-line.

+## What databases can I run this on ?

+Just mysql at the moment, but it uses [jessop](https://github.com/randomnoun/jessop) scripts to generate the SQL, so should be easy enough to port to other vendors.
+I had a version that worked with MS SqlServer at some point, which I'll add back in probably.

 ## Doesn't this already exist ?